Moneybagg Yo: Feud with Stupid Duke

-In April 2021, Stupid Duke was released from prison and returned home.
-With Dukes release it seemed to many that his feud with Moneybagg Yo had died down.
-Despite their past differences, both parties have not publicly spoken about the other or reignited the feud.
-Moneybagg has made a point of avoiding unnecessary beefs whenever possible.
-He has a reputation for keeping his head down and focusing on his music, rather than getting caught up in drama with other artists.
-This is evident in his 2017 Fued with NBA Youngboy.

-Despite the beef, Moneybagg Yo and Stupid Duke have both denied that they are involved in any criminal activity.
-However, the history of violence and criminal activity within their respective crews has raised suspicions and has led some to question their involvement.

-The feud between Moneybagg Yo and Stupid Duke has garnered significant attention from both the rap community and the general public, with many speculating about the true nature of the beef and the potential for it to turn violent.
-It remains to be seen how the situation will play out, but some say that the rift between the two rappers is deep.

 2020 party shooting

 In September 2020, Moneybagg Yo was celebrating his 29th birthday with his crew and girlfriend Ariana Fletcher in Las Vegas, Nevada.
 During the party, shots rang out and a female, rumored to be a friend of Ariana, was injured.
 Gunshots were fired outside the location where the group was gathered.
 The incident was captured on Instagram live, and in the video, voices can be heard saying "They're coming back", before more gunshots are heard.
 At least one person was reportedly shot and taken to the hospital.

 The shooters escaped, and Moneybagg Yo denied that he was the target of the shooting.
 However, some people have questioned whether he would admit it if he was the target, as this would bring law enforcement attention to him.
 The incident caused tensions to rise and added to the ongoing feud between Moneybagg Yo and Stupid Duke.

 Feud with Father

 The feud with Duke took a turn in June 2021, just 2 months after Dukes release from jail, when someone claiming to be Moneybagg Yo's father accused the rapper of selling out and switching up after achieving fame, and shared receipts of Moneybagg Yo with his former associates.
 This added to the perception that Moneybagg Yo was following the "paper trail," or prioritizing financial gain, over loyalty to his roots and crew.

 According to HD White, after his son Moneybagg Yo's career took off, Moneybagg acted like he didn't know his father anymore.
 In response, HD White released a rap song in which he takes shots at his son and posted it on Facebook, along with a message taking shots at Moneybagg Yo.
-The message reads, "Before the money when everything was cool Now he don’t know us no More."
+The message reads, "Before the money when everything was cool Now he don't know us no More."
 Moneybagg Yo did not respond to the allegations.